-- 1.1 Once a re-accreditation application has been acknowledged, the IBMS will appoint a panel and the university will be notified.
+- 1.1 Once an initial accreditation application has been acknowledged, the IBMS will appoint a panel, and the university will be notified.
 Dates for submission of documentation will then be agreed.
-The panel will comprise: - One academic representative, responsible for scrutinising the academic content of the programme, its adherence to sector norms, mapping to the relevant subject benchmark statement, plus evaluating the teaching, learning and assessment practices, quality assurance and responses to feedback from stakeholders etc. - One HCPC-registered practitioner, responsible for ensuring that practitioners have opportunities to contribute to the design and delivery of all programmes, that the content is up to date and appropriate and that there is an active and regular employer liaison group. - One IBMS Education representative, to ensure that all required aspects of the reaccreditation criteria for the programme(s) have been addressed, including curriculum content, organisation and management of the programme, resourcing for the programme, assessment strategies and effectiveness of quality assurance processes, plus detailed evaluation of the programme and if is still meets the requirements of IBMS accreditation. - 1.2 Education providers applying for IBMS re-accreditation of MSc degree programmes (and accreditation of additional new award titles to add to existing programmes) are expected to provide all documentation described in Section 2 of this document.
-All documents submitted must use the IBMS templates provided.
-These templates include a self-reflection document that contains detailed evaluation of the programme(s) during the last accreditation period and any proposed changes to the programme for the next accreditation period. - 1.3 All files submitted should be provided in word or pdf format and the filename must clearly identify the content.
+The panel will comprise: - One IBMS Education lead, to ensure that all required aspects of the accreditation criteria for the programme(s) have been addressed, including curriculum content, organisation and management of the programme, resourcing for the programme, assessment strategies and effectiveness of quality assurance processes. - One academic representative, from an IBMS accredited programme who is responsible for scrutinising the academic content and level of the programme, its adherence to sector norms, mapping to the relevant subject benchmark statement (as appropriate), plus evaluating the teaching, learning and assessment practices, quality assurance and responses to feedback from stakeholders etc. - One HCPC-registered Biomedical Scientist, responsible for ensuring that practitioners have opportunities to contribute to the design and delivery of all programmes, that the content is up to date and appropriate, and that there is an active and regular employer liaison group. - 1.2 Education providers applying for IBMS initial accreditation of MSc degree programmes are expected to provide all documentation described in Section 2 of this document.
+Submitted documents must use the IBMS templates provided.
+This includes a "context statement" that contains a detailed three-year evaluation of the most similar programme(s) to allow the panel to understand the student experience and quality assurance processes at the institution that will be applied to the new MSc Biomedical Science programme(s). - 1.3 All files submitted should be provided in word or pdf format and the filename must short and clearly identify the content.
 Pages must be numbered in all documents and the content of each document listed in a contents page or by using sub-headings.

 Groups of supporting documents should be collated into sub-folders for Appendices and named clearly.

-- 1.4 All re-accreditation documentation must be submitted electronically to the IBMS by the agreed date, which is usually eight weeks before the scheduled re-accreditation event. - 1.5 Following receipt of all required documentation, the accreditation panel will confirm if the documentation is complete and sufficient to allowed detailed scrutiny.
-Any missing documentation will be requested prior to any event being arranged and must be provided in sufficient time for the panel to review them in advance. - 1.6 The final agenda for the re-accreditation event must be agreed with the Institute's Education Lead prior to the accreditation event.
-The proposed agenda must be emailed to education@ibms.org to be agreed and confirmed at least one week before the event. - 1.7 Each meeting at the re-accreditation event must be chaired by an independent panel Chair appointed by the education provider (usually Head of a different School).
-Secretarial support for the Chair and Panel must be provided by the education provider to record the main points of discussion throughout the event.
+- 1.4 All initial accreditation documentation must be submitted electronically to the IBMS by the agreed date, which is usually eight weeks before the scheduled accreditation event. - 1.5 Following document receipt, the Education Office will confirm if the documentation is complete and sufficient to allow appropriate scrutiny.
+Any missing documentation will be requested prior to the accreditation event being arranged and must be provided in sufficient time for the panel to review in advance. - 1.6 The final agenda for the initial accreditation event must be agreed with the Institute's Education Lead at least one week prior to the accreditation event.
+The proposed agenda (including named individuals that will meet the panel from each stakeholder group) must be emailed to education@ibms.org - 1.7 Each meeting at the accreditation event must be chaired by an independent Chair appointed by the education provider (usually Head of a different School).
+It is the responsibility of the education provider to ensure Secretarial support for the Chair and Panel.
+Minutes of meetings must record the main points of discussion throughout the event.
+The final version of the minutes will be agreed after the event and include the final wording of any conditions etc set by the panel.

-STAGE TWO - The Re-accreditation Event
+STAGE TWO - The Accreditation Event

-A proposed agenda for the re-accreditation event is shown on the next page.
-The order of the sessions with students and employers can be switched, if different times are more convenient for these stakeholder groups to attend.
+A proposed agenda for the initial accreditation event is shown below.
+The order of the sessions with senior managers, students and employers can be switched, if different times are more convenient for these stakeholder groups to attend.

-If meetings are held virtually, they are usually held via Zoom or MS Teams.
+If meetings are held virtually, they are usually held via MS Teams or Zoom.
 Separate sessions for the IBMS Panel to meet each group should be arranged by the education provider.